stevecrozz/lithostech.com/_posts/2008-09-16-trying-to-use-pdt-with-gcj-again.markdown

 - ubuntu
 comments: []
 ---
-{% picture thumbnail-left 2008/eclipse-pdt.png alt="Eclipse PDT IDE" %}
+{% responsive_image path: static/img/full/2008/eclipse-pdt.png alt:
-After upgrading to Intrepid Ibex Alpha 5, I was presented with a familiar problem.
+"Eclipse PDT IDE" class: "img-float-left" %} After upgrading to Intrepid Ibex Alpha 5, I was presented with a familiar problem.
 I knew I had dealt with this at least a half-dozen times in the past, but I never seem to learn.
 It all happened when I tried to import a project I'd started from my subversion repository into eclipse on my laptop.
 I began to get very strange un-googlable Java errors that I knew I'd seen before.
 Here's two of them:

 ~~~ bash
 java.lang.nullpointerexception